What Does Lipedema Look Like? | Typical Physical Features

 Stage 2

-During stage 2, the skin’s surface becomes uneven and starts to develop a more dimpled, ‘cottage cheese’ like appearance.
+During Lipedema stage 2, the skin’s surface becomes uneven and starts to develop a more dimpled, ‘cottage cheese’ like appearance.
 Nodules and lumps become more noticeable.
 The anatomical shape of the leg also becomes less apparent, with a straighter, ‘trunk-like’ shape from top to bottom.

 Stage 3

-Stage 3 is characterised by larger, hardened lumps of fatty tissue with increasingly uneven skin.
+Lipedema stage 3 is characterised by larger, hardened lumps of fatty tissue with increasingly uneven skin.
 These fat deposits, called lipomas, can form over the knees, at the sides of the hips and around the ankles, further distorting the shape of the legs.

 Stage 4